rafmarimon/HiramAbiff/README.md

 - **LLM-Powered Insights**: Uses large language models to generate investment analyses
 - **Extensible Framework**: Easily add new agents, data sources, and execution methods
 - **Alchemy Integration**: Direct access to Solana blockchain data via Alchemy's robust APIs
+- **Yield Farming Dashboard**: Interactive dashboard for exploring yield opportunities and portfolio simulation
+- **Risk Assessment**: Smart scoring system for evaluating yield farming risks and rewards

+## New Features: Wallet Integration and Monetization

+HiramAbiff now includes wallet integration and monetization features in the MVP expansion:

+### Wallet Integration

+The platform now supports connection to Solana wallets, including:
+- Phantom wallet integration
+- Solflare wallet integration
+- Portfolio tracking and visualization
+- Transaction history viewing
+- Staked assets monitoring

+To use the wallet integration:
+1. Launch the yield dashboard
+2. Go to the "Wallet Integration" tab
+3. Click "Connect Phantom" or "Connect Solflare"
+4. Your wallet data will be displayed, including portfolio, staked assets, and transaction history

+Note: The current implementation uses mock data for demonstration purposes.
+In production, it will connect to actual wallets and fetch real data from the blockchain.

+### Monetization Features

+The platform includes a monetization strategy with fee management:
+- Fee calculation based on profit (1% of profit by default)
+- HIRAM token staking for fee discounts
+- Tiered fee discount system based on staking amount
+- Fee statistics and tracking

+To test the monetization features:
+1. Connect your wallet (mock)
+2. View your fee statistics in the "Fee Information" card
+3. Stake HIRAM tokens to get fee discounts
+4. Simulate transactions to see how fees are calculated

 ## Project Structure